kirillzhosul/explorer/README.md

 - Allow to have paths with external sources (SFTP/WebDAV/Predefined cloud drives)
 - More in GitHub issues...

+### OS support

+Currently, only Windows is tested and supported, Linux may come later but no guarantee

 ### Built stack

 The project is built using Tauri (React + Rust)